Fla. Admin. Code R. 6A-1.0018

 (5) Monitoring by the Office of Safe Schools - Process.

-(a) The Office will monitor compliance with school safety requirements identified in this rule through announced and unannounced on-site visits to schools and district facilities or offices, review of school and district websites and publications, interviews with students and staff, and review of media reports and other information submitted to or received by the Office.
+(a) The Office will monitor compliance and investigate reports of noncompliance with the school safety requirements identified in this rule through announced and unannounced inspections of all public schools, including charter schools.
+Monitoring and investigations may also include on-site visits to schools and district facilities or offices, review of school and district websites and publications, interviews with students and staff, and review of media reports and other information submitted to or received by the Office.

 (b) District and school staff must keep records demonstrating that the requirements in this rule are met and must provide those records to the Office upon request.